Questions from Grads Regarding the commencement ceremony

 Additional FAQs for Graduates

 Degrees are cleared approximately two weeks after the term ends.
 You can see if your degree has been awarded by checking your unofficial transcript in the MyOSU Portal unofficial transcript section.
 Additionally, an email notifying you of your graduation status will be sent to your OSU email account.
-Be sure to monitor your OSU email account closely for a minimum of one month after the term for which you’ve applied to graduate.
+Be sure to monitor your OSU email account closely for a minimum of one month after the term for which you are a candidate for graduation.

 There are various reasons, but the two most common are 1) You have elected to have your student record confidential, or 2) Your current mailing address is in Corvallis.
 OSU News and Communications release information to the news media based on current mailing information.